CellularSyntax/cellularsyntax.github.io/_posts/2023-08-12-modeling-the-human-sinoatrial-node.md

 <br/>

 #### 2.2.
 Understanding Ion Channel Dynamics: A Look at the Hodgkin-Huxley Model
-<p>While the modeling of the human sinoatrial node cell is multifaceted, the core concept of how an ion channel is modeled can be elucidated through the example of the sodium (Na+) channel in infamous the Hodgkin-Huxley model.
-In this well-known model, the Na+ channel's behavior is governed by specific gating variables, and the flow of Na+ ions across the membrane is given by the equation:</p>
+<p>While the modeling of the human sinoatrial node cell is multifaceted, the core concept of how an ion channel is modeled can be elucidated through the example of the sodium (Na<sup>+</sup>) channel in infamous the Hodgkin-Huxley model.
+In this well-known model, the Na<sup>+</sup> channel's behavior is governed by specific gating variables, and the flow of Na<sup>+</sup> ions across the membrane is given by the equation:</p>

-<p>The Hodgkin-Huxley model elegantly describes the membrane potential of a neuron by considering the flow of sodium (Na+), potassium (K+), and leak currents.
+<p>The Hodgkin-Huxley model elegantly describes the membrane potential of a neuron by considering the flow of sodium (Na<sup>+</sup>), potassium (K<sup>+</sup>), and leak currents.
 The total current flowing through the membrane is given by the equation:</p>

 <p>\[ \frac{dV}{dt} = \frac{1}{C_m} \cdot (I_{\text{ext}} - (I_{\text{Na}} + I_{\text{K}} + I_{\text{L}})) \]</p>